Makeshift/Marauder/Readme.md

 **A:** That's intentional.
 The defaults for whatever I don't mention are usually fine.
 If I included all of the config options, it would take too long to configure.

-**Q: Why is there a custom version of Traktarr/Bazarr?**
+**Q: Why is there a custom container for most services?**

+**A:**

-**A:** Traktarr/Bazarr times out listing movies/TV after 30/60 seconds.
-I edit it so it times out after 5 minutes instead.
-My library is big, and the Sonarr/Radarr APIs lag like crazy when they're doing _anything_.
+- Traktarr/Bazarr times out listing movies/TV after 30/60 seconds.
+I edit it so it times out after 5 minutes instead, as sometimes Sonarr/Radarr's APIs can lag.
+- I symlink Sonarr/Radarr's logs to stdout, to make it easier to view their logs
+- The rest of the services contain healthcheck scripts that check that the mount is active, and the web UI is up.

+You can see the containers in [Makeshift/Marauder-Containers](https://github.com/Makeshift/Marauder-Containers/).

 **Q: Why Plex as opposed to Emby/Jellyfin/Serviio/Whatever?**